 Oxycodone is synthesized, in part, by the chemical modification of opioid precursor molecules which are obtained from the opium poppy.
 Despite being manufactured in a lab, oxycodone impacts the user in ways similar to other legal and illegal opioids.
 Also, like other opiate and opioid drugs, oxycodone is capable of delivering a powerful high—rendering it a potential drug of abuse for an alarming number of individuals.

-Additionally, oxycodone use will put someone at risk for developing tolerance and dependence.
-People are at risk of these phenomena even when the medication is taken as prescribed and, over time, addiction may be the end result.
+Additionally, oxycodone use will put someone at risk of developing tolerance and dependence.
+People are at risk of these phenomena even when the medication is taken as prescribed and, over time, addiction to oxycodone may be the end result.
 Those addicted to prescription opiates like oxycodone are 40 times more likely to develop a heroin abuse problem.

-When someone uses oxycodone they will experience a range of signs and symptoms related to its activity at opioid receptors throughout the body—essentially depressing multiple functions throughout the body in a manner consistent with other opioid substances.
+When someone uses oxycodone, they will experience a range of signs and symptoms related to its activity at opioid receptors throughout the body.
+It essentially depresses multiple functions within the body in a manner consistent with other opioid substances.

-The signs will vary somewhat depending on the specific formulation of oxycodone.
-Controlled release OxyContin will provide signs that may be of lower intensity that last for an extended period—as long as 12 hours—whereas drugs like OxyIR and other immediate release variants can trigger stronger symptoms for a shorter duration.
-The specific dose and the method used to consume the substance will additionally influence the impact on an individual as well.
-Some of the ill-advised alternate routes of administration of oxycodone include crushing the tablets and either snorting them, or dissolving them in aqueous solution to be injected.
+Signs of abuse will vary somewhat depending on the specific formulation of oxycodone.
+Controlled-release OxyContin will provide signs that may be of lower intensity which last for an extended period—as long as 12 hours—whereas drugs like OxyIR and other immediate-release variants can trigger stronger symptoms for a shorter duration.
+The specific dose and the method used to consume the substance will additionally influence the impact it has on an individual.
+Some of the ill-advised alternate routes of administration of oxycodone include crushing the tablets and snorting them and dissolving the tablets in aqueous solution to be injected.